WhiteSage/django-filter-autotools/README.md

 ## PseudoLookupsMixin

 We can use this mixin to patch the FilterSet filter creation algorithm to understand some lookups which are not registered into Django.
-Two common scenarios are checking whether a string is empty, and adding "exclusion" filters:
+Two common scenarios are checking whether a string is empty, adding "exclusion" filters (not) and adding "conjoined" filters (and for m2m):

 ```python
 class EmptyStringFilter(filters.BooleanFilter):